35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 If the 252 social rented homes purchased from s106 contributions from private developments are also discounted against the against the whole programme of completed and on site units, then the number of council homes onsite or completed is reduced further to 1,813 and the number completed to just **242**.

-If the s106 purchases are also discounted then the number of council homes onsite or completed is reduced further to xxxxxx and the number completed to yyyyy.

 This does not take into account big loses of council housing elswhere eg on th Heygate and Silwood estates.